Wilson’s Creek National Battlefield

 A 4.9-mile driving trail takes visitors through this well-preserved battlefield.

-Park visitor center open 8 am–5 pm daily (park road open until 9 pm).
-Museum open daily 9 am–noon and 1–4 pm April–November. $5/adult, $10 maximum per carload.
+Park visitor center open daily at least 9 am–5 pm daily; hours vary by season with extended hours during the summer.
+Museum open daily 9 am–noon and 1–4 pm April–November. $7/adult, $15 maximum per carload.

 231 N Main St, Nevada MO 64772

 Much on the local history of the area, known as the “Bushwacker Capital” during the war due to frequent encounters with “irregular” fighting units.
 Fed up with Confederate bushwacking, Federal troops burned Nevada to the ground May 26, 1863.
 Civil War displays include uniforms, weapons and more.
 Open April–October Tuesday–Saturday 10 am–4 pm. $5/adult.

 Battle of Carthage State Historic Site

 This seven-acre site is on the spot of one of the last skirmishes of a running battle fought July 5, 1861.
 Union Col. Franz Sigel’s 1,100 troops were pursuing Gov. Claiborne Jackson’s collection of 6,000 militia and unarmed soldiers heading toward Arkansas to join with Confederate forces there.
 The outnumbered Federals lost the battle, but were able to escape.
 Information kiosk describes the fighting.
 Park open daylight hours.

 Directions: U.S. 71, Garrison Avenue exit in Carthage, south to East Chestnut Street, turn east.
 Site is next to Carter Park.

 Much on local Civil War history here including a diorama and mural of the July 1861 Battle of Carthage.
 Exhibits include sections on African-American and American-Indian involvement in war.
 Open Tuesday–Saturday 8:30 am–5 pm, Sunday 1–5 pm.
 Free.